Resources for Survivors

 Sexual violence has physical, emotional, mental, and financial impacts on victims.
 Due to that financial impact, some survivors may choose to seek justice through the civil system.

-Victims of sexual assault in N.J. have seven years to pursue civil action against the person who caused them harm.
+Victims of sexual assault in New Jersey have seven years to pursue civil action against the person who caused them harm.
 Adult survivors of child sexual abuse have until age 55 or seven years from the time they become aware that the trauma of their assault is linked to the harm they suffered.
-Learn more about the newly expanded civil statute of limitations for sexual assault in N.J.
+Learn more about the expanded civil statute of limitations for sexual assault in New Jersey

 Consulting with a qualified lawyer may be helpful for survivors navigating a civil process.
 For free referrals to attorneys for consultation, survivors may call the National Crime Victim Bar Association at (844) LAW-HELP or fill out a questionnaire on their website.
 Survivors may also contact Legal Services of New Jersey for more information on help available in their county.